Optable/match/examples/README.md

 The standard match operation involves a *sender* and a *receiver*.
 The sender performs an intersection match with a receiver, such that the receiver learns the result of the intersection, and the sender learns nothing.
 Protocols such as PSI allow the sender and receiver to  protect, to varying degrees of security guarantees and without a trusted third-party, private data records that are used as inputs in performing the intersection match.

-The examples support dhpsi, npsi and bpsi: the protocol can be selected with the *-proto* argument.
+The examples support kkrt, dhpsi, npsi and bpsi: the protocol can be selected with the *-proto* argument.
 Note that *npsi* is the default.

 ## 1. generate some data
 `go run generate.go`

 This will create two files, `sender-ids.txt` and `receiver-ids.txt` with 100 *IDs* in common between them.
-You can confirm the communality by running:
+You can confirm the commonality by running:

 `comm -12 <(sort sender-ids.txt) <(sort receiver-ids.txt) | wc -l`